ethz-asl/ethzasl_icp_mapping/README.md

-This [ROS] stack provides 3D mapping tools for robotic applications.
-Look into the individual packages for more information about these tools.
+This [ROS] stack provides a real-time 2D and 3D [ICP]-based SLAM system that can fit a large variety of robots and application scenarios, without any code change or recompilation.

 Compilation
 -----------